trstringer/trstringer.github.io/_posts/2021-04-12-linux-users-microsoft-azure.md

 > You use Azure?
 You have to use Windows/PowerShell/C#.

 This is far from the truth.
-I think this mentality is surrounded by a lot of untruths.
-I want to use this space to talk about the ones that I hear the most, as well the actual reality that debunks these myths.
+I think this mentality is surrounded by a lot of misconceptions.
+I want to use this space to talk about the ones that I hear the most, as well as the actual reality that debunks these myths.

 ## Myth 1: You need Windows (or MacOS) to use Office